mlchai/autorian/README.md

 'video_id,username' is a list of columns to return

 all paramters after that follow a specific pattern: column value, so status Public claimed_by_owner false would be status='Public' AND claimed_by_owner=false in the query.

+## How to Build

+autorian is built using rawr to create its jar file.